 MOQ in China is high and for good reason.
 If you are looking to manufacture promotional products in China, then it’s important to familiarize yourself with MOQ or Minimum Order Quantity and how it works.

 Ordering a large number of products is sometimes not workable for your budget or simply exceeds the needed quantity.
-China has Taobao and many other sites where you can order one offs, but bespoke production of custom items means lots of admin.
+China has Taobao and many other sites where you can order one offs, but bespoke production of custom items means lots of administration work.
 Obligatory QC on every order in China and shipping costs on small orders add up.
 ODM can make 100 promotional pens for a client, but there is no way to match pricing of companies in the “catalog business” who ship in bulk and hold stock locally.

 What is MOQ?